 Another requirement of a successful GP run is called sufficiency.
-Basically, can this problem be solved to an adequate level with the functions and variables available (i.e., are the functions and inputs sufficient for the given problem).
+Basically, can this problem be solved to an adequate degree with the functions and variables available (i.e., are the functions and inputs sufficient for the given problem).

-For toy symbolic regression tasks like that solved in example 1, this is easy to ascertain.
+For toy symbolic regression tasks, like that solved in example 1, this is easy to ascertain.
 But in real life, things are less easy to quantify.
-It may be that there is a good solution lurking in that multi-dimensional space, but there were insufficient generations evolved, or bad luck turned the evolution process in the wrong direction.
+It may be that there is a good solution lurking in the given multi-dimensional space, but there were insufficient generations evolved, or bad luck turned the evolution process in the wrong direction.
 It may also be possible that no good relationship can be found through symbolic combinations of your variables.

-If you think that the problem requires a very large formula to approach a solution, start with a larger program depth.
-And if your dataset has a lot of variables, perhaps the “full” initialization method makes more sense to kick start the initial population with bigger programs that encompass more of the data than “grow” might yield.
+If you think that the problem requires a very large formula to solve, start with a larger program depth.
+And if your dataset has many variables, perhaps the “full” initialization method (initializing the population with full-size programs) makes more sense than waiting for programs to grow large enough to make use of all variables.

 When starting a GP run, the first generation is blissfully unaware that there is any fitness function that needs to be maximized.
-These initial naive programs are a totally random mix of the available functions and variables and will generally perform poorly.
-But the user might know a little bit more about the problem before hand and give the evolution process a kick in the right direction in terms of the complexity of the problem at hand.
-Probably the biggest aspect that goes into this decision is the number of features in your dataset.
+These naive programs are a random mix of the available functions and variables and will generally perform poorly.
+But the user might be able to “strengthen” the initial population by providing good initialization parameters.
+While these parameters may be of some help, bear in mind that one of the most significant factors impacting performance is the number of features in your dataset.